microsoft/MXDial-IoT-Sample/README.md

 ### Deploy to Azure from Visual Studio

-For the purposes of our lab, we'll be deploying directly from Visual Studio.
+For the purposes of our demo, we'll be deploying directly from Visual Studio.

 1. Open **Visual Studio** from the Start Menu.
 1. Click **Open Project/Solution** and select `backend\MxDialBackend.sln`.